Zeenat Aman: Legacy

-Aman is regarded as one of the leading actresses of Hindi cinema.
+Aman is regarded as one of the greatest actresses of Hindi cinema.
 One of the highest paid actress of the 1970s and early 1980s, Aman appeared in Box Office Indias "Top Actresses" list eight times (from 1974 to 1981).
 In 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.

 Aman initially met with controversy in her acting career for her sexualisation in a number of films, which some critics and fans believed overshadowed her performances.
 Commenting on this, she told Hindustan Times: "I don't regret or feel bad about anything that happened or may not have happened.
 If I lost something, I gained something more.
 The fact that I can look back at my career with so much pride and happiness means I have had a good run without any complaints."
 She has frequently been cited as the original sex symbol of Bollywood, and is known for her figure and looks.
 However, Aman has stated that she does not take the label seriously, and rather felt restricted by it.

 In March 2016, an exhibition created by artist Mina Siddique was launched in Dubai which featured various works and arts dedicated to Aman.
 It was titled as Zeenat Aman, with the tagline "Redefining Beauty".
 The event was attended by Aman herself, as well as members from various countries, including UAE and Pakistan.
 In April 2019, Bollywood Hungama listed Aman as one of the "10 Hottest Bollywood Actresses Of All Time".

 In 2019 Aman commented on dealing with media exposure, saying that "...I haven't got used to it and feel very blessed.
 Like I said to you, it is only now I have realised how blessed I am.
 I see people watching my films and songs as a blessing.
 There is a wonderful feeling of nostalgia when they see my films and songs.
 Whenever I am in their city, they reach out to me with that love and I feel very blessed and grateful for the same."